Mike Mayers: St. Louis Cardinals

 Mayers began the 2019 season with St. Louis, but was placed on the injured list on April 17.
 He was activated on July 23.
 On August 4, Mayers was designated for assignment, and on August 6, he was outrighted to Memphis.
 On September 1, he was added to the expanded roster for September callups.
 Over 19 relief innings pitched with St. Louis, Mayers went 0–1 with a 6.63 ERA, striking out 16 batters.

 Los Angeles Angels

 On November 1, 2019, Mayers was claimed off waivers by the Los Angeles Angels.
 In his first season with the Angels, Mayers was their most effective reliever throughout the season, recording an ERA of 2.10 with 43 strikeouts in 30 innings.
 In 2021, Mayers recorded a 3.84 ERA with 90 strikeouts in 75 innings.

-On May 26, 2022, Mayers was designated for assignment.
+On May 26, 2022, Mayers was designated for assignment by Los Angeles.
 In 15 games, Mayers posted a 5.40 ERA with 14 strikeouts.
 He cleared waivers and was sent outright to the Triple-A Salt Lake Bees on June 2.

-He had his contract selected on August 6, 2022.
+On August 6, Mayers was selected back to the major league roster.
 On September 27, Mayers was once again designated for assignment.
-He elected free agency on October 6, 2022.
+He cleared waivers and was again sent outright to Salt Lake on October 2.
+Working as both a starter and reliever in 2022, he made 24 total appearances and registered a 5.68 ERA with 45 strikeouts in 50.2 innings pitched.
+He elected free agency on October 6.

 Kansas City Royals

 On December 22, 2022, Mayers signed a minor league contract with the Kansas City Royals.
+He was assigned to the Triple-A Omaha Storm Chasers to begin the 2023 season, where he made 8 starts and posted a 6.88 ERA with 29 strikeouts in 34.0 innings pitched.
+On May 17, 2023, Mayers' contract was selected to the active roster.
+In 6 games (2 starts) for Kansas City, he logged a 1–2 record and 6.15 ERA with 17 strikeouts in 26 1/3 innings of work.
+On June 18, Mayers was designated for assignment following the promotion of Brooks Kriske.
+He cleared waivers and accepted an outright assignment to Triple–A Omaha on June 21.

+Chicago White Sox

+On July 12, 2023, Mayers was traded to the Chicago White Sox in exchange for cash considerations.
+In 16 games for the Triple–A Charlotte Knights, he posted a 5.29 ERA with 28 strikeouts in 34.0 innings of work.
+On October 2, Mayers elected free agency.

+Toronto Blue Jays

+On March 19, 2024, Mayers signed a minor league contract with the Toronto Blue Jays.
+In 31 outings for the Triple–A Buffalo Bisons, he struggled to a 2–5 record and 6.10 ERA with 46 strikeouts over 41 1/3 innings pitched.
+Mayers was released by the Blue Jays organization on August 2.